CaAlden/film/content/reviews/the-french-dispatch.md

 ### The Art

 Another moment I enjoyed was the discussion about modern art.
-There's a funny commentary on the idea that "a third grader could have made this", wherein they discuss his arts validity and make the claim that because he has techinical prowess (the ability to draw a realistic picture of a bird) his more modern style is somehow valid.
+There's a funny commentary on the idea that "a third grader could have made this", wherein they discuss his arts validity and make the claim that because he has technical prowess (the ability to draw a realistic picture of a bird) his more modern style is somehow valid.
 The sort of mental gymnastics that the art collectors go through to justify why the art is the next best thing works as a commentary on art in general in a way I liked.

 ### The Revolutionary Students